 A short distance beyond, where the trails separate, bear right and follow the orange-blazed Hillburn-Torne-Sebago Trail.
 The trail descends very steeply for a short distance, then levels off and follows the ridge of Halfway Mountain for about half a mile.
 At a west-facing viewpoint, the trail begins a gradual descent to Pine Meadow Brook.

 At the brook, the Hillburn-Torne-Sebago Trail reaches a junction with the white-blazed Kakiat Trail.
 Turn right and follow the Kakiat Trail, which proceeds over and around huge boulders.
 In another quarter of a mile, you’ll reach a junction with the yellow-blazed Stony Brook Trail.
 Turn left, now following both white and yellow blazes, and cross a footbridge over Pine Meadow Brook.
-(Note: As of January 2018, this bridge is out.
-It is scheduled to be replaced in the spring of 2018.
-It may be possible, under favorable conditions, to cross the brook on rocks.
-If this is not possible, you can backtrack on the Kakiat Trail for a quarter mile and cross the brook on the HTS bridge at the Cascade of Slid, then return to the trailhead on the Pine Meadow Trail.)
+(Note: As of August 2019, this bridge is out.
+If the water in the brook is low, it is possible to cross the brook on rocks.
+If this is not possible, you can backtrack on the Kakiat Trail for a quarter mile and cross the brook on the HTS bridge at the Cascade of Slid, then turn right and return to the trailhead on the Pine Meadow Trail.)
 A short distance beyond, the Kakiat Trail leaves to the right, but you should continue ahead on the yellow-blazed Stony Brook Trail.
 This section of the trail, which closely parallels the cascading brook, is particularly scenic.

-After crossing a gas pipeline right-of-way and then Quartz Brook, the Stony Brook Trail ends at a junction with the red-on-white-blazed Pine Meadow Trail.
+After crossing a gas pipeline right-of-way and then a wooden bridge over Quartz Brook, the Stony Brook Trail ends at a junction with the red-on-white-blazed Pine Meadow Trail.
 Continue ahead on the Pine Meadow Trail, which parallels Stony Brook and leads back to the parking lot where the hike began.Publication: Submitted by Daniel Chazin on 10/07/2005

 This loop hike at the southern end of the park climbs Raccoon Brook Hill and Diamond Mountain, with several panoramic viewpoints, and runs along cascading Stony Brook and scenic Pine Meadow Lake.